matsui528/faiss_tips/build.md

         /lib64/ld-linux-x86-64.so.2 (0x00007f4e3de2a000)
         libdl.so.2 => /lib/x86_64-linux-gnu/libdl.so.2 (0x00007f4e370ee000)
 ```
-Here, you can see `/lib/x86_64-linux-gnu/libmkl_intel_lp64.so`, etc. This means that faiss links the system-installed Intel MKL.
+Here, you can see `/lib/x86_64-linux-gnu/libmkl_intel_lp64.so`, etc. This message means that faiss links the system-installed Intel MKL correctly.

 Then let's test c++.
 It seems `make -C build test` doesn't work.
 So let's try `demo_ivfpq_indexing`